dannydanners/sotod581/README.md

 * vllm/vllm-openai:latest

     This image was chosen because vLLM is optimized for efficient LLM inference and exposes an OpenAI-compatible API.
 That makes it a strong fit for a self-hosted inference backend, especially when the upstream application expects an OpenAI-style endpoint.
 It is deployed on the homelab GPU node to handle generation workloads.
-    Currently configured with mistralai/Mistral-7B-Instruct-v0.3 however, a larger model can be substituted.
+    Currently configured with `mistralai/Mistral-7B-Instruct-v0.3` however, a larger, or smaller, model can be substituted.

 * ghcr.io/huggingface/text-embeddings-inference:cpu-1.9